hadim/FrameProcessor/README.md

 This plugin can perform several classic operations during **live** or **MDA** such as `mean`, `sum`, `max` and `min` on a certain number of frames defined by the user.

+Images are processed for each combinations of Z, Channel and Stage Position.

 ![Screenshot of the Frame Processor plugin](/screenshot.png)

 # Usage